bashu/django-easy-maps/README.rst

 ================

 This app makes it easy to display a map for given address in django templates.
+No API keys, manual geocoding, html/js copy-pasting or django model changes is needed.

 The license is MIT.

 Installation